What To Bring

 A preventative measure against Malaria -- Doxycycline (recommended).
 This is a protection from malaria and helps to bolster your immune system against the typical digestive disorders that can affect you while traveling.

 Travel insurance would be a good thing to invest in.
-Although we do not provide insurance through our organization, we can give suggestions on where you might look if you do not currently have travel insurance.
+Check with your travel agent for a reputable source for this coverage.
 Check to make sure that it covers the following: medical, hospitalization, evacuation, lost luggage, lost passport & trip cancellation, etc. Travel insurance usually does not cover any preexisting health conditions.

 Jeans, light weight pants or shorts and t-shirts/tank tops are appropriate for the work day.
-A light water resistant windbreaker is good for a rainy evening.
-If you are going to Cuzco you will definitely need warm clothes.
+A light, water resistant windbreaker, is good for a rainy evening.
+If you are going to Cuzco you will definitely need warmer clothes.

-Church: The Christian community is conservative in their worship dress.
+Church: The religious community is conservative in their worship dress.
 For the ladies, skirts and blouses are appropriate for worship services.
 Guys should bring long slacks and a short sleeve dress shirt.

 Suggestion: Bring clothing that you wish to leave with the people in Peru or use to trade for souvenirs.
 They'll be thrilled and you will have more room in your suitcase for your souvenirs.
 If you bring clothes or shoes specifically to give away that are not the ones you are wearing, please bring smaller sizes.
 These are small people.
 Most shoes for example, need to be smaller than a size seven women's or size 10 and smaller for a man.
 They can not use winter clothes, large sizes or shoes the size of canoes. ;-)